 visa stamp.
 Queues can be long, so it is recommended to prepare in advance or

-consider an e-visa to save time.
+Consider an e-visa to save time.

 Important exceptions

-The latest update for Manaslu Circuit 2026 permits makes the region more accessible than ever.
+The latest update for the Manaslu Circuit 2026 permits makes the region more accessible than ever.
 In fact, as of March 2026, authorities have removed the requirement of a minimum of two trekkers.
 This means solo trekkers can now legally apply for the Manaslu Restricted Area Permit on an individual basis.

 Mandatory Guide Requirements